stoneRdev/a-proper-javascript-interface/README.md

 Usage was made to be simple (as can be)

-Somewhere near the entrance to your code, put `require('a-proper-interface')` and your ready to go
+Somewhere near the entrance to your code, put `require('a-proper-interface')` and you're ready to go

 #### Declaring/Using an interface